rballentine25/CEG2350-OS-concept-usage/f24LABS/Lab04/Lab04.md

 ------
 ## Task Tracker User Guide
 ### Name
 `tt` is a task tracker capable of adding, completing, clearing, and keeping track of a list of tasks
+tt can also be accessed by using the `tasktracker` hard link
 ### Usage
 `bash tt [ACTION] [TASK DESCRIPTION]`
+`tasktracker [ACTION] [TASK DESCRIPTION]`
 *An action must be given for the script to run.*

 ### Available Actions